On this page:

 - Expression Mode for evaluating single-line expressions.

 - Code Fragment Mode for evaluating short code portions.
-You can evaluate declarations,
+You can evaluate declarations, assignments, loops and

 Besides, IntelliJ IDEA provides a way to quickly evaluate an expression in the editor at caret or a selection.